Updated May 20, 2023

 What is Cryptosystems?

-A cryptosystem is also called a cypher system.
-It implements cryptographic techniques using various cryptographic components such as plain text, encryption algorithm, cypher text, decryption algorithm, and encryption key to provide information security services.
-There are two types of a cryptosystem, such as Symmetric Key Encryption and Asymmetric Key Encryption.
+A cryptosystem is also called a cipher system.
+It implements cryptographic techniques using various cryptographic components such as plain text, encryption algorithm, cipher text, decryption algorithm, and encryption key to provide information security services.
+There are two types of cryptosystems: Symmetric Key Encryption and Asymmetric Key Encryption.

-You can see the sender want to send a message to a receiver secretly, without revealing it to any third party in the above diagram.
+The sender wants to secretly send a message to a receiver without revealing it to any third party in the diagram above.
 To accomplish that, the cryptosystem comes into the picture.
 At the sender system, the cryptosystem takes the sender Message i.
-Plain text and using a secret key (encryption key) it performs some encryption algorithm, forms a ciphertext, and then sends it to the receiver.
-After receiving ciphertext at the receiver side cryptosystem perform decryption algorithms using a secret key (decryption key) and convert cipher text into plain text.
-The cryptosystem’s goal is to send private data from sender to receiver without interpretation of any third party.
+Plain text using a secret key (encryption key) performs some encryption algorithm, forms a ciphertext, and then sends it to the receiver.
+After receiving ciphertext at the receiver side cryptosystem performs decryption algorithms using a secret key (decryption key) and converts cipher text into plain text.
+The cryptosystem’s goal is to send private data from sender to receiver without the interpretation of any third party.

 Components of Cryptosystem

 Let us discuss some of the components below.

 Plain text is a message or data which can understand by anyone.

 The ciphertext is a message or data that is not readable; it is accomplished by performing the encryption algorithm on plain text using an encryption key.

 It converts plain text into ciphertext using an encryption key.
 It takes two inputs, i.e,. plain text and encryption key, to produce ciphertext.